Automated Mapping of Vulnerability Advisories onto their Fix Commits in Open Source Repositories: Empirical Evaluation

 The selection based on the vulnerability release date results in \candidatesinselection{} candidate commits for \nvulnerabilitiesindata{} vulnerabilities, reducing the number of commits to consider to \filterpercentage{}\%.
 From these \candidatesinselection{} candidate commits, we removed \candidatesnotrelevant{} commits as they do not change any file with a relevant extension, which reduced the number of candidate commits to \totalfilteringpercentage{}\%.

 For every candidate commit in the filtered subset, we created a feature vector composed of \nevalcomponents features.
 These feature vectors are then used to predict the probability of a candidate commit being a fix commit for a given vulnerability.
 The results in this section are for the \nvulnerabilitiesinselection vulnerabilities for which the selection includes at least one known fix commit (making it possible to rank).
 The results have been calculated on the same ten randomly created splits of the data, with 933 vulnerabilities in the training sets and 233 vulnerabilities in the test set (80/20 train/test split).
-For this ranking task, we evaluated \nmlmodelsevaluated different models.
-The results can be found in Table \ref{tab:ranking_results_all_components_scaling_combination}.
-What can be seen is that for \rankingprecision{}\% of the vulnerabilities a fix commit is the first result, and for \rankingrecallten{}\% at least one fix is in the top ten.
+We compare the performance of \nmlmodelsevaluated different models to the baseline methods described in \Cref{previous_methods}: (i) CVE ID in message, (ii) referred to by the NVD, and (iii) \cite{jimenez_enabling_2018}.
+To analyse the extent to which the NVD refers to fix commits for the vulnerabilities in our dataset, we use the NVD CVE data feeds\footnote{\url{https://nvd.nist.gov/vuln/data-feeds}} to extract the URLs that can be found under the section 'References to Advisories, Solutions, and Tools' on the NVD-page of the vulnerability.